Natural Forest Management

 Although forest ecosystems are inherently dynamic, the speed of predicted changes is likely to far exceed the natural capacity of many forest species and ecosystems to adapt.
 In addition, extreme climatic events and climate-related disasters may overwhelm countries’ capacities to respond to them rapidly and effectively.

 Climate change can have both negative and positive impacts on forests.
 For example, some regions may experience increases in rainfall, which might increase forest growth, but other regions are likely to be affected by an increasing frequency and intensity of wildfire, floods, landslides, drought, storms and pest outbreaks and by the spread of invasive alien species.
 Climate change could change the distribution of forest types, the occurrence of tree species, the capacity of forests to deliver environmental services (such as those involved in protecting watersheds and soils), forest productivity, the suitability of habitats for certain species of flora and fauna, and the availability of food and other forest products.
 The incidence of forest fire is increasing in many parts of the world, and new climate-related threats to forest health, vitality and biodiversity are emerging.
 Mountain, dryland and coastal forests are particularly vulnerable.
 It is possible that climate change will lead to large-scale forest dieback, causing the emission of large quantities of greenhouse gases, further exacerbating climate change.
-The changing climate and the increasing global trade alter the disturbance dynamics of native forest pests and pathogens, and facilitate the spread of non-native invasive species.
+The changing climate and increasing global trade alter the disturbance dynamics of native forest pests and pathogens, and facilitate the spread of non-native invasive species.
 Climate change is also influencing the risk of damaging fires through weather and climate trends that increase the potential for fires to start, travel across the landscape and impact on ecosystems, communities and infrastructure.
-These factors are exacerbating the vulnerability of communities depending on forests for their livelihoods, and thus call for policy and action to increase resilience through forests.
+These factors are exacerbating the vulnerability of communities dependent on forests for their livelihoods, and thus call for policy and action to increase resilience through forests.

 When sustainably managed, forests can assist both the mitigation of, and adaptation to, climate change by maintaining and increasing forest and tree cover and therefore the terrestrial carbon pool.
 This has elevated forest issues higher on the political agenda.
 Forest products store and recycle large amounts of carbon, and trade moves products and their sinks around the world.
-This complex function will undoubtedly remain under a lively discourse in shaping the future role of forests in low-carbon economies and in the run-up to a global climate accord.
-Integrating concrete demands for carbon offsets in forests with the conservation of biodiversity and protection of watersheds, is a challenging equation in a world where consumption of forest products will continue to rise.
+This complex function will undoubtedly remain a lively discourse in shaping the future role of forests in low-carbon economies and in the run-up to a global climate accord.
+Integrating concrete demands for carbon offsets in forests with the conservation of biodiversity and protection of watersheds is a challenging equation in a world where consumption of forest products will continue to rise.

 Mitigation and adaptation in the context of the Paris Agreement

-In 2015, Parties to the UNFCCC reached a landmark agreement in Paris to combat climate change recognizing the importance of land use in the removal of GHGs from the atmosphere.
+In 2015, Parties to the UNFCCC reached a landmark agreement in Paris to combat climate change, recognizing the importance of land use in the removal of GHGs from the atmosphere.
 Particular emphasis was given to the role of forests in maintaining and enhancing sinks and reservoirs of carbon.
-This emphasis has put forests at the centre stage in global efforts to address climate change and has opened up new prospects for national forest policy and related actions to achieve sustainable forest management.
+This emphasis has put forests at centre stage in global efforts to address climate change and has opened up new prospects for national forest policy and related actions to achieve sustainable forest management.

 The Paris Agreement encourages the development of approaches that jointly address both mitigation and adaptation for the integrated and sustainable management of forests.
 Nationally determined contributions (NDCs) are at the heart of the Paris Agreement and the achievement of these long-term goals.
 NDCs embody efforts by each country to reduce national emissions and adapt to the impacts of climate change.